|

 SWCPC 213

-Junction is the county seat of Kimble County, which is located in southwestern Texas.
-The
+the county seat of Kimble County, located in southwestern Texas.
+The economic

-economic basis is livestock, wood products, Texas Tech University center, and hospital
+basis is livestock, wood products, a Texas Tech University center, and hospital

 services.